JAMES RENWICK ALLIANCE FOR CRAFT

 for emerging artists in mixed-media CRAFT

-The awardee will receive a $5,000 unrestricted award, a one-year membership to JRACraft, and the opportunity to give a formal presentation about their work at a JRACraft event.
+The recipient will receive a $5,000 unrestricted award, a one-year JRACraft membership, and the opportunity to present their work at a JRACraft event.

 Picture